KavinilaLoganathan-2507/Flutter_Learning-/README.md

 * When you do something asynchronous (like fetching a user profile from a server), Dart uses Future and async/await.
 It hands the task off and keeps painting the UI so the app doesn't freeze.

- * **The Catch:** If you run a massive CPU-heavy task—like parsing a giant JSON file or running a local ML model—it will block the main thread and freeze your UI, even if you use async.
+ * **The Catch:** If you run a massive CPU-heavy task-like parsing a giant JSON file or running a local ML model-it will block the main thread and freeze your UI, even if you use async.

-* **The Solution:** To do heavy processing without freezing the app, you must spawn a **separate thread**, which in Dart is called an **Isolat**e.
+* **The Solution:** To do heavy processing without freezing the app, you must spawn a **separate thread**, which in Dart is called an ** Isolate **.
 Isolates do not share memory; they communicate by passing messages.

 # Part 2: Flutter Under the Hood (The Three Trees)